maargenton/go-fileutils/README.md

 Except for `StdoutReader` and `StderrReader` which are most likely stateful, the command object is stateless and can potentially be `Run()` multiple times, concurrently.

+In addition, on unix platforms, popen.Command can handle graceful shutdown of the child process when the context becomes done.
+When a `ShutdownGracePeriod` is specified, a shutdown signal is sent to the child process (SIGINT by default), and the process is forcibly killed only if it has not exited by the end of the grace period.
+The child process is also assigned its own process group by default, and signals are sent to the entire group, unless `NoProcessGroup` options is specified -- this avoids waiting forever issues linked with a child process exiting while its descendants remain alive because they didn't get the signal.